innovationAtLG/innovationAtLG.github.io/README.md

 1. Test the Pull request on your local machine
     1. Get the Pull request locally with ` git fetch REMOTE pull/PRNUMBER/head:BRANCHNAME`  _(You need supply the items in ALL CAPS.)_
-    2. Check it out with `hugo serve` and on your localhost.
+    2. Review it with `hugo server` and on your localhost.
 1. If everything looks good - Approve and complete merge request on Github.
     1. If not notify blogger of necessary changes
 1. Commit changes to **`source`** branch.